 Ever walked into an art shop and felt daunted by the sheer volume of paper choices with confusing names, got flustered and walk out?!

 Choosing the correct watercolour paper doesn’t have to be as complicated as Manufacturers seem to make it…

-The more expensive the paper, the better quality and if you always opt for the cheapest choice because you don’t feel your paintings ‘deserve’ a better paper, you’ll be doing your art a disservice and fighting a loosing battle.
+The more expensive the paper, the better quality, and if you always opt for the cheapest choice because you don’t feel your paintings ‘deserve’ a better paper, you’ll be doing your art a disservice and fighting a losing battle.

 Cheaper paper buckles when you add water to it, tears when you try to erase it and rolls into lumps at the critical moment!
 Invest in better paper and maybe add a few pounds to your sale price!

 With acrylic paint, it’s easy to paint over mistakes, but watercolour is very unforgiving.
 Your paper can save you.

 There are 3 ways of producing watercolour paper and 3 different textures available.

 - Made by Hand – These papers are made from textile fibres such as cotton, linen & hemp, and the surface has been sized usually with gelatine.
 This is a joy to work on because it’s durable, won’t buckle and has a lovely irregular texture.
 Usually 100% cotton or linen or a mix of rags – hence the term ‘100% cotton rag’.
 It can be expensive but well worth it for a special piece.
 The quality, properties & prices of these papers depend on where they were made, so some experimentation is advised.

 - Mould-made Paper – These are often made with a mix of paper fibres and/or cotton rather than 100% cotton.
 The fibres are formed into sheets on cylinder-mould machines; these give the paper a more uniform structure than the handmade paper.
 However, in practice, it can feel much more like handmade paper; it’s also durable, extremely stable and doesn’t buckle if you put loads of washes on.